allen-cell-animated/cell-catalog/src/pages/cell-line/AICS-74-26/index.md

 donor_plasmid: https://www.addgene.org/124606/
 eu_hpsc_reg: https://hpscreg.eu/cell-line/UCSFi001-A-37
 images_and_videos:
+  images:
+    - image: single_plane_image_cl26.jpg
+      caption: "Single mid-level plane of live hiPS cell colony expressing mEGFP-tagged nucleophosmin.
+Right panel is the same image as the left but with contrast enhanced to visualize dimmer localization in mitotic cells.
+Images are maximum intensity projections through the volume of the cells.
+Cells were imaged in 3D on a spinning-disk confocal microscope.
+Scale bar, 5µm. "
+    - image: SOX2_clone26_andAICS0_20190319_v2.jpg
+    - image: Website_fullAllele_AICS-74.jpg
+    - image: Main_cell_line_morphology.jpg
+      caption: "Viability and colony formation photographed 3 days post-thaw at 4X magnification.
+Cells were treated with ROCK inhibitor for 24 hrs post-thaw."
+    - image: Western blot documentation SOX2 final clone only_20190307.jpg
   videos:
     - video: https://player.vimeo.com/video/333850495
       caption: "Z-stack of live hiPS cell colony expressing mEGFP-tagged transcription factor SOX-2 protein.
 Cells were imaged in 3D on a spinning-disk confocal microscope.
 Movie starts at the bottom of the cells and ends at the top.
 Scale bar, 5 µm."